 Step 1: Plug charger into the wall outlet.
 This will prevent a spark when you plug the charger into the battery.

-Step 2: Insure the battery switch is in the off” position.
+Step 2: Ensure the battery switch is in the off” position.

 Step 3: Plug the charging cable into the battery.